How To Grow And Care For Texas Sage

 Diana C. Kirby

-Often referred to as barometer bush, Texas sage (Leucophyllum frutescens) dazzles with a show of bright pink to lavender or white blooms after rainfalls from spring through fall.
+Often referred to as barometer bush, Texas sage (Leucophyllum frutescens) dazzles with bright pink to lavender or white blooms after rainfalls from summer through fall.
 The silvery leaves of Texas sage offer a visual respite in the height of summer heat.
-Its gray, green, or silver 1-inch leaves are fuzzy, and provide a delicate backdrop for the vibrant flowers.
+Its gray, green, or silver one-inch leaves are fuzzy, and provide a delicate backdrop for the vibrant flowers.

 Once established, Texas sage thrives in rocky soil and rough conditions.
-Drought- and heat-tolerant, this woody, upright shrub typically grows 5-6 ft. tall, 5-6 ft. wide.
+Drought- and heat-tolerant, this woody, upright shrub typically grows five to eight ft. tall, and four to six ft. wide.
 Here's everything you need to know to grow and care for Texas sage.

 Plant Attributes